jcjorel/clonesquad-ec2-pet-autoscaler/examples/environments/demo-instance-fleet/README.md

 	are customized with a cgi-bin named 'cpu' to generate CPU load for demo purposes.
 Embedding such cpu-stress-tool cgi-bin in real project by mistake could offer an easy path to DDoS for malicious people.

+# Cost

+**WARNING: When Running the whole fleet at full size, it can cost up to 50$ per day!** When running at minimum size, the fleet cost is about 5$ per day.

 # Fleet generation

 	Launch demo deployment from the CloneSquad DevKit!